jqi41/Pytorch-Tensor-Train-Network/README.md

 Pull requests are welcome!

-Besides, using the [issue tracker](https://github.com/uwjunqi/Tensor-Train-Neural-Network/issues), feel free to contact me at <jqi41@gatech.edu>.
+Besides, using the [issue tracker](https://github.com/uwjunqi/Tensor-Train-Neural-Network/issues), feel free to contact at <jqi41@gatech.edu>.

 ## Paper Citation:

 ### Note that implementation of the PyTorch codes are not totally the same as the setups of [1] Qi et al. ICASSP 2020 and [2] Qi et al.TASLP
 This repo is releaed for general use and also included some image TTN examples.
-If your are intested on reproducing the results of [1] and [2] please contact. (jqi41 at gatech dot edu)
+If your are intested on reproducing the results of [1] and [2] please contact  at <jqi41@gatech.edu>.

 If you use the codes for your research work, please consider cite the following paper: